Govind-techie/LeetCode/README.md

   *Given a directed acyclic graph (DAG), find all possible paths from node 0 to node n - 1.
   The solution uses Depth-First Search (DFS) with backtracking to explore all paths from the source to the target node, storing each valid path.
   Time complexity is **O(2^(V + E))** in the worst case, where V is the number of vertices and E is the number of edges, as all possible paths are explored.*

+- **Problem 207: Course Schedule**
+  *Given the total number of courses and a list of prerequisite pairs, determine if it is possible to finish all courses.
+  The solution models the problem as a directed graph and uses Depth-First Search (DFS) to detect cycles.
+If a cycle is detected, it means there is a circular dependency and not all courses can be completed.
+  Time complexity is **O(V + E)**, where V is the number of courses and E is the number of prerequisite pairs.*

+- **Problem 210: Course Schedule II**
+  *Given the total number of courses and a list of prerequisite pairs, return an ordering of courses you should take to finish all courses.
+  The solution models the problem as a directed graph and uses topological sorting (DFS-based) to find a valid course order.
+If a cycle is detected (i.e., not all courses can be completed), it returns an empty array.
+  Time complexity is **O(V + E)**, where V is the number of courses and E is the number of prerequisite pairs.*

 ---